alexvieirasj/ecoleta-basic-app/README.md

 ## 💻 Project details

-The system was developed during Next Level Week Starter (**NLW**) from company [Rocketseat](https://rocketseat.com.br/).
-The project aims to provide a system where people can easily find and/or register companies that collect waste for disposal in the cities searched within the system.
+The system was developed during the Next Level Week Starter (**NLW**) event hosted by [Rocketseat](https://rocketseat.com.br/).
+The project aims to provide a platform where users can easily find and/or register companies that collect waste for disposal in cities included in the system.

 ![til](./public/assets/demonstracao-sistema.gif)